LeoAdamek/monzo-auth-service/README.md

 }
 ````

-**Important**: Once a token has been presented, it is destroyed from the auth service.
+**Important**: Tokens are _not_ stored in the service.
+The single-use Authorization code is held
+until a token reterevial request is received, at which point it is exchanged with Monzo for an access token which is
+passed directly to the caller.